Analida's Ethnic Spoon

 Here are the basic items you will need to make bacalaitos.

-• Tongs - Get long pair to keep your hands away from the oil while flipping the fritters.
+• Tongs - Get a long pair to keep your hands away from the oil while flipping the fritters.

 • Silicone ladle - This really helps portioning the amount of batter into the hot oil while keeping you safe from spatter burns.